Morrrrilock/Hybrid-FDTD-ML-BoundarySolver/README.md

 This model successfully learns realistic boundary behavior and significantly improves local boundary prediction accuracy compared with simplified reflection models.

 However, the influence on the entire spatial pressure field remains limited because the model relies primarily on instantaneous local information and does not explicitly capture the accumulated effects of previous wave–boundary interactions.

-# Method 2: Transformer-Based Reflection Coefficient Prediction
+# Method 2: Hybrid FDTD Transformer-Based Boundary Solver

 The second-generation model extends the previous framework by introducing long-term memory and nonlinear boundary modeling.